dan-m0/NEP-Assistant/README.md

 # License

-This software is provided as is, with no licence.
+This software is provided as is.
+It is licensed for use by Centrica staff, working within Residential Energy only.
 It is illegal to copy, modify or redistribute this software without the express permission of Centrica PLC.
+All rights reserved.